ronaldaug/styler/README.md

 # Styler - A lightweight and responsive theme for Bludit CMS.

+# Features
+- Full-screen image slider
+- Fade In Animations (AOS)
+- SASS
+- Scroll Up/Down buttons
+- Fully responsive

 ## Installation
-- Place this repo in theme folder
+- Download and place in `bl-themes` folder

-## Add Slider
+## How to enable full-screen image Slider
 - Create a new category called "slider"
-- Create posts that links with "slider" category
+- Create posts that link to "slider" category
 - Slider image is equal to cover image.
 - Recommend slider image size is 1200 X 400 in pixels

+# How to change main theme colors
+- Open `sass/_variables.scss` and edit two virables `$theme-color` and `$theme-hover-color`
+- Compile SASS to `css/style.css`

  ## Screenshot